toml-lang/toml/toml.md

 ------

 There are four ways to express strings: basic, multi-line basic, literal, and multi-line literal.
-All strings must be encoded as valid UTF-8, and can contain any codepoint except control characters other than tab (U+0000 to U+0008, U+000A to U+001F, U+007F).
+Strings can contain any valid Unicode codepoint except the following control characters: U+0000 to U+0008, U+000A to U+001F, and U+007F.
+Note that tab (U+0009) is allowed.
 Multi-line strings can also contain newlines (U+000A) and carriage returns (U+000D).

 **Basic strings** are surrounded by quotation marks (`"`).
 Backslash and quotation mark may only occur if they are part of a valid escape sequence.